 What should I do if symptoms develop?

-If you suspect that you have symptoms of HAVS then see your doctor.
-Also, report your concerns to your employer, works nurse, or work doctor (if there is one), and, where relevant, to your union representative.
+If you suspect that you have symptoms of hand-arm vibration syndrome (HAVS) then see your doctor.
+Also, report your concerns to your employer, works nurse, or work doctor (if there is one) and, where relevant, to your union representative.
 It is your employer's responsibility to make sure that you work in a safe and acceptable working environment.

-What is the treatment for hand-arm vibration syndrome?
+What is the treatment for hand-arm vibration syndrome (HAVS)?